yjwong1999/Double_J_CADOT_Challenge/README.md

 ⬆️ Scaling Model Size vs Scaling Data Size vs Scaling Test-Time Inference

 ![Diffusion Augmentation](assets/Segmentation_Guided_Diffusion.jpg) </br>
 ⬆️ Our diffusion augmentation piple that auto converts annotations into segmentation masks, and convert to image.
+(This figure is adopted from my proposed method from another competition.
+A more up to date figure will be updated here soon!)

 ### 📋 Table of content